 If you're a keen skier and want to go into the Three Valleys even once during your week, then it's worth opting for the Three Valleys pass which gives you access to the largest ski area on Earth!
 There are also family versions, pedestrian passes for non-skiers, discounts for children and seniors and freebies for the very young and err... 'extra-mature' skier!

 Ask on the transfer bus if you're unsure as to what would be the best pass for you and your group.

 There’s great access to the rest of the levels of Courchevel.
 Using the free buses, the opportunities to keep the children entertained could involve iceskating, shopping or bowling up in 1850, not forgetting good old bumboarding which you can do closer to home.

-You could also organise dogsledding with real huskies and there’s often a firework display going on during peak weeks.
+There’s often a firework display going on during peak weeks.

 Despite its family-friendly status, adults aren’t ignored in La Tania.
 There’s a mixture of French and British-owned bars, often featuring live music during après-ski or later in the evening.

 There are a number of restaurants varying in price and menus, ranging from take-away crepes or chips, via pizza and steak up to Michelin-starred fare.